When the Pawn...

 When the Pawn...
-(Note: Full title: When the Pawn Hits the Conflicts He Thinks Like a King What He Knows Throws the Blows When He Goes to the Fight and He'll Win the Whole Thing 'Fore He Enters the Ring There's No Body to Batter When Your Mind Is Your Might So When You Go Solo, You Hold Your Own Hand and Remember That Depth Is the Greatest of Heights and If You Know Where You Stand, Then You Know Where to Land and If You Fall It Won't Matter, Cuz You'll Know That You're Right.) is the second studio album by the American singer-songwriter Fiona Apple, released by Epic Records in the United States on November 9, 1999.
-It was produced by Jon Brion.
+(Note: Full title: When the Pawn Hits the Conflicts He Thinks Like a King What He Knows Throws the Blows When He Goes to the Fight and He'll Win the Whole Thing 'Fore He Enters the Ring There's No Body to Batter When Your Mind Is Your Might So When You Go Solo, You Hold Your Own Hand and Remember That Depth Is the Greatest of Heights and If You Know Where You Stand, Then You Know Where to Land and If You Fall It Won't Matter, Cuz You'll Know That You're Right.) is the second studio album by the American singer-songwriter Fiona Apple.
+It was released on November 9, 1999, through Epic Records.
+The recording was produced by Jon Brion.
+It is noted for its original 90-word title—then a record for the longest album title—which Apple wrote as a poem in response to a negative cover story published by Spin.

-The album received a Grammy Award nomination for Best Alternative Music Album.
-In 2010, Spin named the album the 106th-greatest of the last 25 years, and Slant Magazine named it the 79th best album of the 1990s.
-In 2020, Rolling Stone ranked When the Pawn... at number 108 on its "500 Greatest Albums of All Time" list.
+The album received positive reviews and was nominated for the Grammy Award for Best Alternative Music Album.
+In 2011, Slant Magazine named When the Pawn... the 79th-best album of the 1990s, and in 2010 Spin named it the 106th-best album of the preceding 25 years.
+In 2020, Rolling Stone included it at number 108 on its updated list of the "500 Greatest Albums of All Time".